daniel-quiroga/Fruiting-Around/README.md

 9 Paint the prototype white

-10 Create a a cardboard base 20cm x 50 cm
+10 Create a a cardboard base 20cm x 50cm

+11 Cover the base with a fruit collage and the fruit scale(see video)

+12 Make cardboard bases like this: